U Network (UUU) Price Hits $0.0005

-U Network (CURRENCY:UUU) traded up 7.2% against the dollar during the one day period ending at 23:00 PM Eastern on February 6th.
-One U Network token can now be purchased for $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
-U Network has a market cap of $3.20 million and approximately $1.12 million worth of U Network was traded on exchanges in the last day.
-Over the last seven days, U Network has traded 10.2% higher against the dollar.
+U Network (CURRENCY:UUU) traded up 0.9% against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on February 7th.
+U Network has a total market cap of $3.25 million and approximately $864,706.00 worth of U Network was traded on exchanges in the last 24 hours.
+In the last seven days, U Network has traded up 18.7% against the dollar.
+One U Network token can currently be bought for $0.0005 or 0.00000001 BTC on popular exchanges.

 - AdHive (ADH) traded 5.2% higher against the dollar and now trades at $0.0006 or 0.00000002 BTC.